 This year we start a second project looking at ways to reduce food loss in fruit and value chains in Sri Lanka and Pakistan, as part of the Food Loss Research Program.

-Horticulture, especially fresh fruits and vegetables are important food commodities in both Pakistan and Sri Lanka.
+Fresh fruits and vegetables are important food commodities in both Pakistan and Sri Lanka.
 Maintaining quality and freshness under humid tropical conditions presents a vast challenge in meeting the growing demand for domestic consumption and export.
 Supply chains are inadequate and inefficient.
 Food losses are large, especially during seasonal gluts.
-Associate Professor Anwar Shah of Quaid-e-Azam University leads a new project using mango and tomato as focal commodities to map value chains in Pakistan and Sri Lanka, to identify the extent and root causes of food losses.
-The project will then design and demonstrate affordable technological and organisational options to mitigate losses and create new economic opportunities.
-Sri Lanka provides a useful case study to contrast the fruits and vegetables value chain of Pakistan, as the 2 countries are at different stages of development and face different exposure regimes and vulnerabilities.
+Associate Professor Anwar Shah of Quaid-i-Azam University leads a new project using mango and tomato as focal commodities to map value chains in Pakistan and Sri Lanka, to identify the extent and root causes of food losses.
+The project will design and demonstrate affordable technological and organisational options to mitigate losses and create new economic opportunities.
+Sri Lanka provides a useful case study to contrast its fruit and vegetable value chain against Pakistan, as the 2 countries are at different stages of development and face different exposure regimes and vulnerabilities.
 This project is part of the ACIAR–IDRC Food Loss Research Program.

 Project: Developing food loss reduction pathways through smart business practices in mango and tomato value chains in Pakistan and Sri Lanka (Food Loss Research Program) (CS/2020/193)

 Sri Lanka has a well-developed and sustainable inland reservoir fishery that makes up about 12–15% of total fish production and significantly benefits rural communities in the former conflict-affected Northern province.
-Management practices and stocking strategies for sustainable culture-based fisheries, based on a co-management strategy, have been established in a previous ACIAR project and have increased the productivity of the reservoir fishery.
+Based on a co-management strategy, management practices and stocking strategies for sustainable culture-based fisheries have been established in a previous ACIAR project and have increased the productivity of the reservoir fishery.
 The Government of Sri Lanka has long recognised the potential for the extensive culture of the indigenous giant freshwater prawn (Macrobrachium rosenbergii) in inland reservoirs, but development has been ad hoc, with productivity and returns relatively low.
-A project led by Dr Clive Jones of James Cook University is investigating stocking, monitoring and harvesting practices to optimise fish and prawn productivity and improve product quality.
+A project led by Dr Clive Jones of James Cook University investigates stocking, monitoring and harvesting practices to optimise fish and prawn productivity and improve product quality.
 The project will also conduct market-chain analysis to ensure farming practices meet market product requirements and benefits are socially equitable.